Buying & Storing Eggs

 Egg size varies from about 40-80 grams per egg.
 These are sold by grade (4, 5, 6, 7, 8), based on a minimum size for the grade:

 - Mixed grade – a selection of different sized eggs

 Choosing an egg size is usually based on preference and price, as larger eggs often cost slightly more, although some baking recipes may call for eggs of a particular size.

-Eggs should be labeled with a best-before date.
+Eggs should be labelled with a best-before date.
 Eggs refrigerated after purchase at 4C or below can be safely used up to the best-before date (around 35 days from being laid) and there will be little or no change in the egg quality.
-After this date they are recommended for use in baking.
+After this date, they are recommended for use in baking.

 - Always check inside the carton before purchasing